wangcongcong123/AllenNLPonWins/README.md

 ### Important Notes
 - In experiments/priority_crisis_classifier.json, error occurs when comments are included.
-Hence, you should avoid commenting in the file, although this is not a issue on Mac OS or Linux system.
+Hence, you should avoid commenting in the file, although this is not an issue on Mac OS or Linux system.
 - In allennlp_mylib/dataset_readers/priority_crisis_tweets.py, exception raises when using WordTokenizer.
 Temporarily, I replaced it with simple str.split function.
 This needs hacking for better solution.
 - The code is by default run on Windows with GPU supported.
 If you want to experiment training on CPU, go to experiments/priority_crisis_classifier.json and change cuda_device from 0 to -1 (or change --cuda-device from 0 to -1 in predict_test.py if you want to make predictions on CPU).